nikitavoloboev/data/macOS/apps/tweetbot.md

 ## Notes

-- There is a limit of 1600 tweets that can be shown in one list.
+- There is a limit of 1600 tweets that can be shown in Timeline or list.
 More than that will not be shown and tweets will be lost from the feed. 😞

 ## Links